Back to all blogs

 We do not believe in testing for the sake of testing.
 Our method is designed to support you in finding answers in a responsible way.

-- Consult your GP first: Always start with your NHS doctor.
+1. Consult your GP first: Always start with your NHS doctor.
 Discuss your symptoms and have them run the standard tests.
-This rules out major clinical issues and ensures your symptoms are on their radar.
+This rules out major clinical issues.

-- Track your symptoms: Before testing, keep a simple diary for a couple of weeks.
-Note your energy levels, sleep quality, mood, and any physical changes like hair loss or skin changes.
+2. Track your symptoms: Before testing, keep a simple diary.
+Note your energy, sleep, mood, and physical changes.
 This context is invaluable when interpreting results.

-- Take the results back to your GP: Our reports are designed to be a tool for a better conversation.
-A structured, multi-marker report can help your GP see patterns they might have missed and may lead to a more targeted treatment plan.
+4. Take the results back to your GP: Our reports are designed to be a tool for a better conversation.
+A structured, multi-marker report can help your GP see patterns they might have missed.

 "If you're taking thyroid medication but still don't feel right, checking your Free T3 and Reverse T3 alongside your TSH can give your GP more to work with."